- Correctly Identify the Spam’s Origin

-- The sender or the recipient of the spam has an address ending with …@gandi.net: spammers often use fake names.
-Gandi does not spam, does not maintain a list of its customers for spammers and does not sell such lists to third parties.
-The addresses in the “To” and “From” fields are simply faked, and definitely do not mean that Gandi created or sent the spam.
-To find the real sender, you need to look at all the emails’ “headers” and examine this information using the available tools on the Stopspam website.
+Spam is often sent using a spoofed email address.
+Gandi does not send spam, does not maintain a list of its customers for spammers, and does not sell such lists to third parties.
+The addresses in the “To” and “From” fields are easily faked, and do not mean that Gandi created or sent the spam.
+To find the real sender, you need to look at all the email’s headers and examine this information using the available tools on the Stopspam website.

-- You see names such as redir-mail-telehouse1.gandi.net in the “Received” field of the spam, and think that Gandi has open relays: Gandi does not have open relays.
-We are very diligent in checking this constantly.
+Gandi does not have open relays.
+We are checking for this constantly.
 If the Spam was relayed by one of our servers, this means it was sent by an email address on one of our domains, using one of our free forwarding services.
 Email from this domain was therefore received by our servers and then relayed to the address specified by the domain’s owner.

-- By looking up the domain name displayed in the email, you see the domain is registered with Gandi: As an accredited registrar for each TLD’s authorities (ICANN for example), Gandi registers domain names on behalf of its customers.
-The use of a domain name purchased from us depends on the person that owns it and/or its contacts, visible in the Whois.
-However, in some cases we can take direct action against the domain name.
+As an accredited registrar for each extension, Gandi registers domain names on behalf of its customers.
+The use of a domain name purchased from us is decided by the owner of the domain, visible in the Whois.
+In some cases we can take direct action against the domain name.

-- You can file a complaint with the Internet service provider or web host used by the spammer, in the hope that they might deactivate their email account or website.
-We cannot take any action in this regard, but if you have difficulties in identifying the Internet access provider or web host of the spammer, please feel free to contact us, we will do our best to help you identify them.
+You can file a complaint with the Internet service provider or web host used by the spammer, in the hope that they might deactivate their email account or website.
+We cannot take any action in this regard, but if you have difficulties in identifying the internet access provider or web host of the spammer, please feel free to contact us and we will do our best to help you identify them.

-- Protect your email address: If you have your own domain name, your contact information can be found in the Whois database; your email address is therefore also available through the Whois: it is a good idea to protect this address by enabling anti-spam protection in your Account Management page (free service).
+If you have your own domain name, your contact information can be found in the whois database.
+This includes your email address.
+It is a good idea to protect this address by enabling anti-spam protection.

-- Try to get the registrar to suspend the domain, namely if the Whois information of the domain is incorrect.
+You can try to get the registrar to suspend the domain, particularly if the Whois information of the domain is incorrect.

 Gandi is only a technical intermediary in the registration of domain names.
 However, this does not mean that Gandi encourages or condones spam.
-It is quite the opposite.
-This only means that our position as a Registrar limits what we can and cannot do about it.
+It is quite the opposite, but we are limited in the steps we can take.
 We can only modify, suspend, or delete a domain if: